Having a Happy Purim

 But I have to admit it wasn't always obvious to me either.
 One of correspondents, David, reminded me, in response to my earlier ramblings on the topic of not eating animals, "I had a Bnei Akiva madrich in Sydney [I guess he means me, though I don't recall the specific conversation] many moons ago, that told me that a Jew cannot be vegetarian because we must eat basar vedagim, meat and fish, on Shabbat and Chag."

 My answer to him was honest, though not overly satisfying.
-I was merely repeating what my Rabbis taught me, Ein simcha bli basar -- there is no rejoicing without meat.
+I was merely repeating what my Rabbis taught me, Ein simcha bli basar -- there is no rejoicing without meat [and wine].
 But I now know this is an out of context quotation.
-It is talking about meat consumption in the Beit haMikdash, the Holy Temple of Yerushalayim.
-But even this may not be entirely true.
+It is talking about meat consumption in the Beit haMikdash, the Holy Temple of Yerushalayim, and wine poured on the mizbeah.
+But even this may not be entirely true, especially as we don't have a Temple today in Yerushalayim.

-I look forward to eat partaking in the Korban Pesach, the Pascal Lamb, every seder night.
-An annual piece of flesh.
+I look forward to partaking in the Korban Pesach, the Pascal Lamb, every seder night.
+An annual chunk of flesh.

 Even the Shlamim sacrifice comprises a variety of breads, in addition to the animal parts.
 And many korbanot have an option of bringing a Mincha, a meal offering, a type of oil cooked cake sacrifice, perhaps similar to doughnuts.
 Again, to repeat my premise, even in the Temple, other than on Passover, you didn't have to eat meat.
 Of course the Priestly class had more of problem, but other than to say that the Talmud does mention many Cohanim suffering from an intestinal disease due their high level of meat consumption . . . but I won't go there today.